robomeister/acemqcontainer/README.md

 # Installing ACE/MQ into OpenShift using HELM with Minimal Permissions

+The following operations need to be executed by someone with `cluster-admin` privileges:

 ## Step 1 - Install Tiller

 Install Tiller into it's own namespace: